MV-Consulting/awscdk-rootmail/README.md

 # awscdk-rootmail

-Based on the ADR from superwerker about the rootmail feature [here](https://github.com/superwerker/superwerker/blob/main/docs/adrs/rootmail.md)
+A single rootmail box for all your AWS accounts.
+The cdk implementation of the [superwerker](https://superwerker.cloud/) rootmail feature.
+See [here](https://github.com/superwerker/superwerker/blob/main/docs/adrs/rootmail.md) for a detailed Architectural Decision Record ([ADR](https://adr.github.io/))

 ## TL;DR
 Each AWS account needs one unique email address (the so-called "AWS account root user email address").